 The first microphone I ever purchased was a Shure SM58 so I could record my guitar amp at home.
 A dynamic mic is a key component of any studio and you should certainly look into picking up at least one model, alongside a condenser microphone to help give you a balance of recording sources.

-Dynamics are solid and durable.
+Dynamic mics are solid and durable.
 They can be used to record loud sounds with high sound pressure levels like drums and guitar amps.
-These sorts of instruments don’t really have much high-end detail either, making them even more suited to dynamic microphones.
+These sorts of instruments don’t really have much high-end frequency detail either, making them even more suited to dynamic microphones.

 The high-frequency response of this type of microphone tends to fall around the 15kHz area, so they’re not ideal for recording the types of instruments better suited to condenser mics.
 If you’re after a recording with less detail but with a full-bodied sound, go for a dynamic.

 Just like condenser mics, dynamics can suffer from the proximity effect, something to always be aware of.
 This causes lower bass frequencies to increase in level when the sound source gets too close to the microphone, usually within a distance of around one foot.

 You’ll always have the option to filter out these sorts of lower frequencies at the mixing stage, but ideally you always want to get the recording correct at source.

 On-axis and Off-axis

 When it comes to recording with a mic, you need to keep in mind the on-axis response and the off-axis response.